-The Law makes provision for a comprehensive statutory framework for the use of investigatory powers by public authorities in Jersey.
-These powers include the interception of communications (formerly regulated by the Interception of Communications (Jersey) Law 1993 ("the 1993 Law")), the acquisition and disclosure of communications data, direct and intrusive surveillance and the use of covert human intelligence sources.
-The power to interfere with property is not within the scope of this Law, but derives from Part II of the Police Procedures and Criminal Evidence (Jersey) Law 2003 ("the 2003 Law").
+The Regulation of Investigatory Powers (Jersey) Law 2005 (the "2005 Law") makes provision for a comprehensive statutory framework for the use of investigatory powers by Public Authorities in Jersey.
+These powers include the interception of communications (formerly regulated by the Interception of Communications (Jersey) Law 1993 (the "1993 Law")), the acquisition and disclosure of communications data, direct and intrusive surveillance and the use of covert human intelligence sources.
+The power to interfere with property is not within the scope of the 2005 Law, but derives from Part 11 of the Police Procedures and Criminal Evidence (Jersey) Law 2003 (the "2003 Law").

-The Law also provides for the regulation of persons and authorities lawfully entitled to use the techniques described, what use can be made of the material acquired and the mechanisms for an oversight of those powers.
+The 2005 Law also provides for the regulation of persons and authorities lawfully entitled to use the techniques described, what use can be made of the material acquired and the mechanisms for an oversight of those powers.
 It establishes safeguards for the investigation of criminal offences and is intended to comply with the European Convention for the Protection of Human Rights and Fundamental Freedoms.

-The Law consists of 4 main Parts (one of which is divided into 2 Chapters), an additional Part, and 4 Schedules.
-The Law is also supplemented by the Regulation of Investigatory Powers (Codes of Practice) (Jersey) Order 2006 ("the Codes").
+The 2005 Law consists of 4 main Parts (one of which is divided into 2 Chapters), an additional Part, and 4 Schedules.
+The Law is also supplemented by the Regulation of Investigatory Powers (Codes of Practice) (Jersey) Order 2006 (the "Codes").